zevenrodriguez/CIM542-642/week3/readme.md

 ##Homework

 Use 2 switches to turn on 2 leds.
+Think of a use case, ie. game, application, and toy.
+Use paper, cardboard, and other medium, to create an interface to your use case.